MhmdAlHindi/SecretSanta/README.md

 # 🎅 Secret Santa Video Emailer

 A Python-based Secret Santa organizer that adds an **AI-powered twist** —
-each participant receives a *pre-generated SoraAI video* of the person they’re buying a gift for, delivered secretly via email.
+each participant can receive a *pre-generated AI video* of the person they’re buying a gift for, delivered secretly via email.
+Don't want to attach videos?
+No problem, just uncheck the box!

 ---